 Welcome to my blog!
-This project has been in the works for a while now so I’m glad to finally make it official.
+This project has been in the works for a while now so I’m glad to finally make it official in 2009.
 After watching the remarkable success of the running blog that my son, Alek, developed more than a year ago, I finally decided to take the plunge into the “blogosphere” with this effort.
 My primary purpose in keeping this blog is to keep myself motivated and focused on the daunting task that lies before me in the coming months: finding the focus, discipline, and training regimen that will get me back to the Boston Marathon.

 First, some brief remarks about my marathon history.
 I have been a competitive runner for more than 30 years, but I have never been a disciplined “trainer.”
 I have always relied on relatively low mileage, coupled with cross training sports (tennis, rowing, and swimming at various times in my life) and mental toughness to reach my goals.
 Now that I’m 45, it’s impossible to “fake it” the way I used to do at the marathon distance.
 I’ve managed to produce respectable sub-1:45 half marathon times in the past five years on 15-20 miles of training per week, but the marathon is a totally different undertaking.
 I haven’t run a marathon since 2004 and that was a hugely disappointing effort (4:02) on a very hot day (upper 70’s) at the Toronto Waterfront Marathon.
 Actually, three of my last five marathons (including Toronto) were big disappointments (4:03 at Jersey Shore in 2002 and 4:10 at Florida Gulf Beaches in 2003).
 There were two promising efforts during that time, though – a 3:44 at Wineglass (2002) and a 3:47 at Mystic Places (2003).
 So, I figure if I could produce those times with improper training and low mileage, perhaps there’s hope to get back to Boston with the 3:30 I need to punch my ticket if I train “by the book” (or least close to it) for a change.